I’ve compiled a list of the best top-rated wet cat foods here and also a list of the worst foods you should avoid.

 At the very least, almost any wet food (except for the ones to avoid listed above) is better than dry food.
 If you must leave dry food out, supplement with as much wet food as you can.

-Here is what I would be comfortable feeding to barn/feral/outdoor cats:
+Here are some affordable options that I would be comfortable feeding to barn/feral/outdoor cats:

 *3 oz cans only* this flavor only* The barcode # is 038100170491.
 They recently added ‘kitten’ to the label, but this should be fine for adult cats.